alexstojda/SOEN341/readme.md

 3. Append `public/` to every instance of the directory path, i.e when you seen `.../SOEN341/<add here>`
 4. May need to restart the apache service for things to update.

+### .env file
+Pretty straight forward but nothing will work unless you do this.
+- you can do this from within IDEA / PHPStorm
+- Copy the .env.example file and call it .env
+- you may wanna review it and make sure it it reflects your actual setup

 ### MySQL DB setup
 Again, you're pulling a repo so laragon won't automatically create a database for you.
 Let do it manually :
 1. Open HeidiSQL from laragon's menu
 2. Login with root and your password (should be empty by default)
 3. Create a new database and name it SOEN341
-4. Switch to a terminal and run `php artisan migrate` in your project root ``
+4. Switch to a terminal and run `php artisan migrate` in your project root
-### .env file
-Pretty straight forward but nothing will work unless you do this.
-- Copy the .env.example file and call it .env
-- you can do this from within IDEA / PHPStorm
-- you may wanna review it and make sure it it reflects your actual setup

 ## General IntelliJ Setup
-### Shiny Terminal (cmdr.exe)
+### Shiny Terminal (cmder.exe)
 *Not really required but will make life easy*
 1. Open Settings (CTRL + ALT + S) -> Tools > Terminal
 2. Change Shell path to `{LARAGON_INSTALL}\bin\cmder\cmder.bat`